Official results confirm Keita's landslide in Mali poll

 Ibrahim Boubacar Keita won a landslide victory in Mali's presidential election, offical results showed Thursday.
 The poll, seen as key to unlocking more than three billion euros in aid, is hoped to give a fresh start to the conflict-scarred nation.

-Mali announced Ibrahim Boubacar Keita as its new leader on Thursday when the government confirmed the ex-prime minister had won a landslide victory in a presidential poll intended to give a fresh start to the conflict-scarred nation.
+Mali announced Ibrahim Boubacar Keita as its new leader on Thursday when the government confirmed the ex-prime minister had won a landslide victory in a presidential poll intended to give a fresh start to the conflict-scarred nation.it

 Figures for Sunday’s second-round ballot announced on live television by the interior ministry showed the former prime minister won an overwhelming 77.6 percent of the vote, with his rival Soumaila Cisse trailing on 22.4 percent.